OpenEvalProject/evals/manuscripts/elife-83469/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/83469/elife-83469-fig6-v2.jpg)

-**Figure 6.:** B. dorsalis rectum.Bacillus uses threonine and glycine, which are converted by Sardh with post-teneral protein feeding by B. dorsalis, as precursor substances to synthesize the sex pheromone.
+**Figure 6.:** Bacillus uses threonine and glycine, which are converted by Sardh with post-teneral protein feeding by B. dorsalis, as precursor substances to synthesize the sex pheromone.

 A large number of studies have indicated that pyrazines are widely used as pheromones in insects (Bohman et al., 2016; Calcagnile et al., 2019).
 However, how pyrazines are synthesized in these insects has not yet been revealed.
 With a series of chemical analysis and molecular biology experiments, we discovered that protein fed by insects contributes to provide precursor substances for pyrazines synthesis.
 Specifically, we confirmed that the Sardh in the glycine and threonine pathway can convert protein into pyrazine precursor substances-threonine and glycine.
 Given that the glycine and threonine pathway is conserved in insects (Crawford et al., 2010; Nallu et al., 2018; Sonn et al., 2018), our findings may be relevant for all insects that use protein to synthesize pyrazines.